 Each test contains a built-in control feature, the (C) line.
 The presence of the (C) line indicates that an adequate sample volume was used and that the reagents migrated adequately.
 If a (C) line does not form, the result is invalid.
 Discard the device and start the testing process with a new test kit.

 - The control line (C) serves as an internal quality control to establish the test was successful.
 The colored band will be visible regardless of the test detecting a drug.

-- Presumptive positive: This is when the (T line) is not apparent.
-When the drug concentration is at or above the cut-off limit, no colored line will form.
+When no (T line) is visible, the drug concentration is at or above the cut-off limit, and so it is presumed a positive result.

-- Negative: When there is no drug or the drug concentration is below the cut-off limit, the apparent (T line) will be visible.
+When there is no drug or the drug concentration is below the cut-off limit, the (T line) will be visible.

-- Negative: When the (T line) line is faint the result is still Negative.
+When the (T line) line is faint, the result is still Negative.